armbian/documentation/docs/irc.md

 If you cannot find yourself in the list above you are free to request an unaffiliated cloak from Freenode staff.
 Check the link above for information.
 - *How can I protect my nickname so nobody can spoof me?*
 Register your nick with Freenode's Nickserv service.
 Check [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration)

-- channels and their purpose
-- irc modes
-- identifying with services (freenode documentation and bot help)
-- cloaks
-- bots